 Pan American Highway has to be one of the world’s longest roads – it goes from the top tip of Alaska to the bottom tip of South of America – I hope to find a man who wants to drive for me on this road for a year.
 It’s a serious dream!

 Several weeks ago, I posted on Twitter and Facebook asking how I can head to Llanos del Cortez Waterfall.
 No one responded.
-I searched online.
-One offered a private driver to head there from Flamingo Beach for over 200 dollars.
-Another tour group offered a day tour that included the waterfall, but a big part of […]

 After hearing from many Americans about how wonderful the beaches are in Costa Rica, I knew it was a must to see a beach and stay at a resort.
 When I see advertisements of sparkling blue pool along with smoothies and fruits and, I often thought they were exaggerations.
 But they were truly not exaggerations.
 When I first arrived at the Flamingo Beach Resort, a staff member handed me a mango smoothie with pineapple clipped to the cup.
 Wow!
 The smoothie couldn’t be any more delicious.
 The water in the pool was sure sparkling blue.
 Looking out from the pool, there was the beach.
 The beach couldn’t be any more beautiful – big hills and trees were part of the coastal line along with the sand.

 After riding a bus where I was the only one on the bus (Another great perk of low season!) for a few hours from Monteverde to Arenal Volcano, I decided that getting a good dip in the hot water would be well worth it.

 I toured Rio Celeste, a beautiful turquoise river running through a rainforest near Arenal Volcano and Gaunacaste beaches.
 The water is so indeed turquoise and the color comes from the sulfur from the volcano.
 I’ll let the pictures speak for themselves.